Ecosystem Health Assessment Program

 2024 Report Card summary

-The 2024 kanamaluka / Tamar Estuary Report Card revealed showed slight improvements in ecosystem health grades in Zones 2 to 5, with Zone 1 remaining the same when compared to the 2022 Report Card monitoring period.
+The 2024 Kanamaluka / Tamar Estuary Report Card showed slight improvements in ecosystem health grades in Zones 2 to 5, with Zone 1 remaining the same when compared to the 2022 Report Card monitoring period.

 The key findings from the 2024 reporting period are: